Rise in government borrowing can squeeze corporate sector: RBI's Viral Acharya

 MUMBAI/BENGALURU (Reuters) - An increase in government borrowing runs the risk of flooding the debt market, and puts upward pressure on interest rates, making it more expensive for companies to borrow, said outgoing Reserve Bank of India Deputy Governor Viral Acharya.

-In a lecture here+Memorial+Lecture+2019/935fbdcc-36a2-49ed-877d-3f2c1ebd67ba published on the Federal Bank website late on Monday, Acharya said India's borrowing relative to its output has ranged from 67% to 85% since 2000 and has outpaced many emerging markets including China.
+In a lecture published on the Federal Bank website late on Monday, Acharya said India’s borrowing relative to its output has ranged from 67% to 85% since 2000 and has outpaced many emerging markets including China.

 “As more government debt floods markets, the relative safety and liquidity premium attached by investors to high-rated corporate bonds diminishes, raising the cost of borrowing especially for AAA-rated borrowers and making it relatively less sensitive to policy rate cuts,” Acharya said.